 NordVPN is one of few VPNs that works in China and the Middle East, with the help of obfuscated servers.

 Monthly fees are quite high, but the sheer number of servers should mean you get a rock solid service without connection delays, and prices drop rapidly if you're willing to commit to a longer contract.
 You'll also find that you can get Chrome and Firefox browser extensions for NordVPN at no extra cost.

 You can currently get NordVPN for as little as £2/USD$2.75 per month if you take advantage of its three year deal, which totals just $99.
 Alternative options include a two year plan for £2.40/$3.29 per month, a one year plan for £4.15/$5.75 per month, or if you want to commit to just one month it's £8.60/$11.95.
 Nord accepts credit cards, PayPal and Bitcoin as well as Paymentwall, which is US-based.

 Speaking of privacy, NordVPN can also connect to the Tor onion network directly instead of installing specialised software.
 Simply click the server list and select Onion over VPN.
 Select a server as an entry point to the Tor network and click connect.

 A simple-to-use VPN solution with a huge number of servers to choose from.
-Tor access makes this attractive to serious privacy nuts, but there can be problems streaming Netflix US.
+Tor access makes this attractive to serious privacy nuts and Netflix lovers too.